Air pollution: By region

-Regional deaths due to air pollution depend not only on the regional exposure, but also on how large and how old the population is, and how healthy people are overall.
+Regional deaths due to air pollution depend not only on the regional exposure, but also on how large and how old the population is, and the health of people overall.

 In some countries, more than 20% of deaths are attributed to air pollution (e.g. China, Nepal, Bangladesh, Laos, and North Korea).
-In South America, around 4% of deaths are from air pollution, while in countries such as Australia, Canada, and the US, this number is under 3%.
+In South America, about 4% of deaths are from air pollution, while in countries such as Australia, Canada, and the US, this number is under 3%.

 In absolute number, India and China have the higher number of deaths from air pollution.
 In India, it contributed to 2.1 million deaths in 2021, whereas China saw 2.4 million deaths.
 Annual premature European deaths from air pollution are estimated at 416,000 to 800,000.
 The UK saw some 17,000 deaths in 2021 due to air pollution and the US saw 64,000.
 Nigeria, Indonesia and Pakistan each saw over 200,000 deaths resulting from air pollution.

 By source

 Deaths caused by accidents and air pollution from fossil fuel use in power plants exceed those caused by production of renewable energy.

+Though the rate of exposure to ground-level ozone ("smog") and small-particulate matter ("soot") has been declining, in 2026, nearly half of people in the US under age 18 live in an area receiving a failing grade for at least one measure of air pollution.

 The burning of fossil fuels is the largest source of air pollution deaths.
 There are estimated 4.5 million annual premature deaths worldwide due to pollutants released by high-emission power stations and vehicle exhausts.
 PM_{2.5} formed from emissions from coal-fired power plants could be more harmful than other types of fine particulate matter.

 The World Health Organization (WHO) estimates that cooking-related pollution causes 3.8 million annual deaths.
 The Global Burden of Disease study estimated the number of deaths in 2021 at 3.1 million.